Tayrona National Park, Colombia - Things to Do in Tayrona National Park

 Hike to Cabo San Juan Beach

-Snorkeling at La Piscina Beach
+Snorkel at La Piscina Beach

-Wildlife Watching and Bird Watching
+Wildlife Watching and Bird Photography

 Getting There